reactjs/ko.react.dev/beta/src/pages/learn/javascript-in-jsx-with-curly-braces.md

 Try changing the values of `backgroundColor` and `color`.

-You can really see the JavaScript object inside the curly braces when you write it like this:
+You can really see the JavaScript object inside the curly braces when you write it like this

 ```js {2-5}
 <ul style={